Decoherence of surface phonons in a quantum acoustic system: Results and discussion

 To measure the energy decay of the SAW resonant mode, we fix the amplitude of the drive that populates the resonator $V$ and perform time-resolved measurements.
 As shown in Fig.~\ref{fig:3}, we measure the SAW coherent state ``ring-up", i.e. build up over time, by sweeping the length of the drive that excites the phononic population and then immediately reading out the resulting population via the qubit.
 Once the SAW resonant mode has been driven for $t_{d}=2$~$\mu$s we fix the drive length and allow the SAW to freely evolve for time $\tau$ before measuring the population, which decays over time, i.e. ``ring-down".
 Collectively, we refer to this series of experiments as a ``ring-up-ring-down" measurement.

 We fit these data to Eq.~\ref{eq:master_eq_2} as described in Sec.~\ref{sec:model}, where $H_{D}=U(t)(\hat{a}+\hat{a}^{\dagger})$ is in the frame rotating with $\omega_{m}$.
 Here, $U(t)$ is given by

 where $U$ is the driving rate associated with the drive amplitude $V$.
-In this fit, indicated by the solid black line in Fig.~\ref{fig:3}, $t_{d}=2$~$\mu$s and $\kappa_{\phi}=0$ are fixed so that the only free parameters to fit to are $U$ and $\kappa_1$.From this fit we get a driving rate of $U~=~4.35~\pm~0.03$~MHz for this drive amplitude and an energy decay rate of $\kappa_1/2\pi~=~480~\pm~30$~kHz.
+In this fit, indicated by the solid black line in Fig.~\ref{fig:3}, $t_{d}=2$~$\mu$s and $\kappa_{\phi}=0$ are fixed so that the only free parameters to fit to are $U$ and $\kappa_1$.
+From this fit we get a driving rate of $U~=~4.35~\pm~0.03$~MHz for this drive amplitude and an energy decay rate of $\kappa_1/2\pi~=~480~\pm~30$~kHz.

 There are multiple mechanisms that can contribute to loss of surface phonons from the resonator that likely play a role here.
+Similar to the Purcell effect in cQED systems, the spontaneous emission of the SAW resonator can be enhanced by its coupling to the qubit.
+However, we estimate that this contribution to the SAW decay rate, $(g/\Delta)^2(1/T_1)\approx 3.1$~kHz, is small.
 The Bragg mirrors that physically confine the SAW phonons have only a fractional reflectivity~\cite{morgan2010surface}.
 As a result, even phonons within the bandwidth of the mirrors have a small probability of leaving the device.
 Furthermore, in \emph{Y}-cut lithium niobate there is conversion from surface to bulk phonons~\cite{campbell1998surface} and the device architecture employed here is know to host parasitic bulk phonons modes~\cite{kitzman2023free}.
 Additionally, it is possible for surface phonon energy to be lost in conjunction with mass loading effects~\cite{morgan2010surface}.
 Finally, while our spectroscopic measurement implies that SAW lifetime is not dominated by an interaction with dielectric TLSs, nonetheless a fluctuating bath of weakly coupled TLSs could be contributing to $\kappa_{1}$~\cite{muller2019towards}.
 We note that while our analysis does not definitively identify which decay mechanism, or combination of mechanisms, dominate surface phonon loss in the device, the ``ring-up-ring-down" measurement protocol and analysis are a way to quantify loss, particularly when it is possible to systematically control various loss channels~\cite{gruenke2024surface}.